Frequently Asked Questions

 Either!
 The only aspect the Willow Wand won’t tolerate is deep, permanent shade.

 How often should I water?

-Every day for the first few weeks until it is well established and from then on always keep moist.
-If in a pot then stand in a saucer and make sure that is always has a little water in it, or better still, use decorative with integral reservoir.
-If planted in the soil, once established water every week for the first season then it will take care of itself unless drought conditions.
-It’s impossible to over-water willow – they even love waterlogged conditions.
+EVERY day for the first few weeks until it is well established, and from then on always keep moist.
+If in a pot then stand it in a saucer and make sure that always has water in it, or better still, use a decorative container with an integral reservoir.
+If planted in the ground, again, water daily for the first few weeks and once established water well every week for the first season.
+It will then take care of itself unless there are drought conditions.
+It’s impossible to over-water willow – they even love waterlogged soil.

 I’ve heard willows grow out of control?